Personal Taste: Synopsis

-Furniture designer Park Kae-in (Son Ye-jin) is kind, impulsive, clumsy, and is a complete slob in her personal habits.
+Furniture designer Park Kae-in (Son Ye-jin) is kind, impulsive, clumsy, and a complete slob in her personal habits.
 She lives in Sanggojae (meaning "a place for mutual love"), a modernized hanok (traditional Korean house) designed by her father, a famous and reclusive architecture professor (Kang Shin-il).
 As an independent furniture designer, she struggles to produce successful products and is constantly trying to impress her father with her works.
-Her long-time boyfriend, Han Chang-ryul (Kim Ji-seok), breaks up with her, the reason being Kae-in is an easy woman and a pushover.
-Despite being upset, Kae-in attends the wedding of her friend and roommate, Kim In-hee (Wang Ji-hye), only to discover that she is marrying Chang-ryul; and that the two had been seeing each other behind her back for a while.
+Her long-time boyfriend, Han Chang-ryul (Kim Ji-seok), breaks up with her after cheating on her.
+Kae-in is an easygoing woman and a pushover.
+Despite being upset, Kae-in attends the wedding of her friend and roommate, serial monogamist Kim In-hee (Wang Ji-hye), only to discover that she is marrying Chang-ryul; and that the two had been seeing each other behind her back for a while.
 After she finally comes face-to-face with them, the wedding ceremony turns chaotic and is cancelled.
 Kae-in is heartbroken and determined to never take a chance on love again.

 Meanwhile, to keep his small firm afloat, architect Jeon Jin-ho (Lee Min-ho) is desperately trying to win a project bid for the Dam Art Center against Future Construction, the company owned and operated by Chang-ryul's father (Ahn Suk-hwan).
 Chang-ryul's father was originally an employee under Jin-ho's father, who stole the latter's company.
 In order to win the project of Dam Arts Center, Jin-ho has to find a way to dig up more information about the tentative theme of project: Sanggojae, which has never been opened to the public.